tryton/tryton/doc/index.rst

   The moves between the output location of the warehouse and a customer location.

+If the picking or storage location is configured as the same as the output location, then only outgoing moves are created and no assignation is done.

 The customer shipment can be in one of this states: